XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 # Overview:

 > :warning: **Important**: Sleep settings have been improved.
 Please change them according to the new configuration.
-Make sure to also **Disable USB Legacy Port Charging** in the BIOS, because it causes weird behaviour of the left USB port.
+Make sure to also **Disable USB Legacy Port Charging** in the BIOS, because it causes weird behavior of the left USB port.

 This repository was built to make a fully working OpenCore EFI for this laptop.
 It's based on my work and help from other people.
 ![HP EliteBook 840 G4](img/laptop.jpg)

 ## Laptop Specification:
-- BIOS: For the highest stability use 1.29 (latest version works too, but need to remake SSDT-BATT for better battery management)
+- BIOS: Tested 1.29 and above and all seem to work
 - CPU: Intel® Core i7-7600U (for other CPUs, you need to make CPUFriendDataProvider.kext [yourself](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend))
 - GPU: Intel® HD Graphics 620
 - RAM: 8GB DDR4 2133MHz